MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-data-content.md

 Mask PAN when displayed (the first six and last four digits are the maximum number of digits to be displayed), such that only personnel with a legitimate business need can see the full PAN.

 #### Your responsibilities
-Primary account number (PAN) is considered to be senstive data and exposure to this data must be prevented.
+Primary account number (PAN) is considered to be sensitive data and exposure to this data must be prevented.
 One way is to reduce the displayed digits through masking.

 Do not implement data masking in the workload.
 Instead, use database-level constructs.
 Azure SQL line of services including Azure Synapse Analytics support dynamic data masking, which reduces exposure at the application layer.
 It's a policy-based security feature that defines who can view the unmasked data and how much data is exposed through masking.
 The built-in **Credit card** masking method exposes the last four digits of the designated fields and adds a constant string as a prefix in the form of a credit card.